pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 $$
 The relaxation factor in the first time step is equal to $\omega^{max}$.

-This method improves convergence speed drastically compared to Gauss-Seidel iterations, but even faster convergence can be obtained using quasi-Newton methods, which can be interpreted as using different relaxation factors for differnt Fourier modes of the ouput of the second solver.
+This method improves convergence speed drastically compared to Gauss-Seidel iterations, but even faster convergence can be obtained using quasi-Newton methods, which can be interpreted as using different relaxation factors for different Fourier modes of the output of the second solver.

 ### Settings

-Besides the parameters required in the class `CoupledSolverGaussSeidel`, the following parameters need to be included in the `settings` dictionary.
+Besides the [parameters required in the class `CoupledSolverGaussSeidel`](#settings), the following parameters need to be included in the `settings` dictionary.
 They are listed in alphabetical order.

 parameter|type|description
 ---:|:---:|---
-`omega_max`|double|Maximal relaxation factor.
+`omega_max`|float|Maximal relaxation factor.

 ## IQNI